awsdocs/amazon-efs-user-guide/doc_source/wt1-getting-started.md

 + Amazon EC2 resources:
   + Two security groups \(for your EC2 instance and Amazon EFS file system\)\.

-    You add rules to these security groups to authorize appropriate inbound/outbound access to allow your EC2 instance to connect to the file system via the mount target using a standard NFSv4\.1 TCP port\.
+    You add rules to these security groups to authorize appropriate inbound/outbound access\.
+Doing this allows your EC2 instance to connect to the file system through the mount target by using a standard NFSv4\.1 TCP port\.
   + An Amazon EC2 instance in your VPC\.
 + Amazon EFS resources:
   + A file system\.